MtGambelOak/PitchParse/tutorial.md

 Rather, this is going to be more of a tutorial of how I suggest the project is used, i.e. how to actually learn pitch accents with PitchParse.

+If you haven't read about the data used in the project, do so now!
+[About the data](about_data.md)

 # About the output
 Each line in the output will typically be a word, followed by its reading, its accent, and frequency information.